-The school pays full regard to 'Keeping Children Safe in Education' (DfE 2023).
+The School pays full regard to 'Keeping Children Safe in Education' (DfE 2024).
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS), Childcare (Disqualification) Regulations (where applicable) and prohibition order checks in respect of the following which will also include historic GTCE sanctions.
-Schools and colleges should "inform shortlisted candidates" that online searches may be carried out in the recruitment process.
+Schools and colleges should inform shortlisted candidates that online searches may be carried out in the recruitment process.

-The Chellington Federation acknowledge that S128 checks should be completed on those members of staff and Governors taking part in management.
+Eversholt Lower School acknowledge that S128 checks should be completed on those members of staff and Governors taking part in management.
 A section 128 would prohibit someone from:

-- o serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - o all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children/young people.
+- serving as a governor of a maintained School - holding a management position in an independent School, academy or free School as an employee - becoming a trustee of an academy or free School trust; a governor or member of a proprietor body for an independent School - becoming a governor on any governing body in an independent School, academy or free School that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the School's commitment to safeguarding and promoting the wellbeing of children/young people.

-Sarah Bush, Pauline Cameron, Pauline Johnson and Fiona Rickard have undertaken Safer Recruitment training.
+Gaynor Miller and Heidi Cavinder have undertaken Safer Recruitment training.
 One of the above will be involved in all staff/volunteer recruitment processes and sit on the recruitment panel.